 An anti-virus is only as good as the virus definitions it is equipped with.
 Make sure to allow automatic updation of your Virus definitions and to install the latest version of the software.
 Do not install two anti-virus software at the same time as doing so may result in a barrage of errors.

-Most AntiVirus software function on the freemium system.
+Most AntiVirus software functions on the freemium system.
 This means that you will get basic protection at the basic level, and advanced features will only be unlocked once you have bought the premium plan.

 Most internet users are under the impression that the basic packages are suitable for domestic use and only buy the premium service for their work systems.
 Unfortunately, privacy threats are well aware of this trend and are therefore designed to target users during regular internet activity instead of official internet activity.